Deep Dive

 3. Near-term Market Outlook

-What it means: The trend is bearish but oversold; stabilization requires a clear drop in selling pressure.
+What it means: The trend is bearish, and recovery requires a broader market sentiment shift.

 Conclusion